montlebalm/F2-Plugin-RequireJS/README.md

 ### One Require, Many Requests

-Using the exact code from our previous example will yield different results if we turn `enableBatchRequests` to `false` in our AppConfigs.
+Using the exact code from our previous example will yield different results if we set `enableBatchRequests: false` in our AppConfigs.
 If we tell F2 not to batch the apps, it will  make an ajax call for each appId.

 # Troubleshooting

+## JavaScript Errors

+### Object has no method 'APP_RENDER'

+This happens when `F2App` did not find the requested appId in `require.config`.
+When this happens, the AppHandler response object will contain an `error` property with the detailed exception.

-## Uncaught ReferenceError: define is not defined
+### Define is not defined

 This is caused when RequireJS has not been added to the page.
 You can find the download link [here](http://requirejs.org/docs/download.html).
 If you've added RequireJS, make sure it is included _before_ this plugin.

-## Uncaught ReferenceError: F2 is not defined
+### F2 is not defined

 This occurs when F2.js has not been added to the page prior to this plugin.
 If you've already downloaded F2, make sure the order is correct.
 If you don't have the script, you can download it from [F2's GitHub page](https://github.com/OpenF2/F2).